The Importance of Gut Health in Children

-Dark Chocolate: Chocolate more than 70% has great health benefits for our microbes.
+Dark Chocolate: Chocolate (70% and higher) has great health benefits for our microbes.
 Not only is it a delicious treat, but our microbes can create anti-inflammatory compounds from it.
 If dark chocolate alone is too strong, try chocolate-covered bananas.

 Fruits like bananas, kiwi, mango, and blueberries promote gut health.
 In summer, blend or fold them them into kefir or yogurt, pour into ice lolly molds, and stick them in the freezer for probiotic-rich treats.

 Coconut Oil not only promotes good bacteria but also helps heal leaky gut.
 Fry or scramble eggs in coconut oil, or blend some into a smoothie.

 Julian Cheddesingh, our nutritionist and BIE (Bioenergetic Intolerance Elimination) Practitioner is an expert in targeting food sensitivities/allergies, lifestyle choices, and healing foods in order to restore gut health.

 If you suspect that your child has leaky gut or a compromised immune system, call us now at 905-997-8337 or email us at email@example.com to book an appointment for your child or book a 15 min consult to find out more about Julian and how she can help.